Vets-Who-Code/windows-dev-guide/README.md

 rbenv global 3.1.2
 ```

 8. Close your terminal and open a new session.
-Check your current version of ruby:
+Check your current version of Ruby:

 ```sh
 ruby -v